Mozambique echoes a year of youth-led protests across Africa

 President Yoweri Museveni has ruled Uganda for almost four decades and has denied condoning corruption.

-Young climate activists from Uganda are also at the forefront of pushing back against the proposed East African Crude Oil Pipeline (EACOP), which would ship crude from Lake Albert in Uganda to a port on Tanzania's Indian Ocean coast.
+Young climate activists from Uganda are also at the forefront of pushing back against a proposed East African Crude Oil Pipeline (EACOP), which would ship crude from Lake Albert in Uganda to Tanzania's Indian Ocean coast.

-Activists campaigning against the environmental and social impacts of EACOP have been beaten and arrested, and faced online surveillance and abductions, according to the New York-based Human Rights Watch.
+Activists campaigning against the environmental and social impacts of EACOP have been beaten and arrested, and faced online surveillance and abductions, according to Human Rights Watch.

 Sall eventually reversed the decision to stall the vote, paving the way for the election of Africa's youngest leader, Bassirou Diomaye Faye.